fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq146"></a>
 **(146) How can I fix incorrect message times?**

-Since the sent date/time is optional and can be manipulated by the sender, FairEmail uses the server received date/time by default.
+Since the sent date/time is optional and can be manipulated by the sender, FullEmail uses the server received date/time by default.

 Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

-In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
+In these rare cases, it is possible to let FullEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
 This can be changed in the advanced account settings: Settings, tap Manual setup, tap Accounts, tap account, tap Advanced.

 This will not change the time of already synchronized messages.